nickhalvorsen/BradyLeagueLiveScoreboard/README.md

 How to deploy:

 * npm run build
-* right-click on build folder, deploy to static website
+* upload the build folder to azure storage
-* select the azure storage account
+* if CSS fails to load in browser, you might need to change the content type to "text/css" on the CSS file, in azure storage.
 * yahoo